 - Sprint – Both a 50cc and 150cc option is available along with a Sprint Racing Sixties version

-- Limited Speed – The Primavera and Sprint 50cc both come without the speed restriction normally, but some states do not require a motorcycle endorsement as part of your license if you are riding a speed restricted scooter with an engine size of 49cc or less.
+- Limited Speed – The Primavera and Sprint 50cc both come without the speed restriction normally, but some states do not require a motorcycle endorsement as part of your license if you are riding a speed-restricted scooter with an engine size of 49cc or less.
 Enter the Limited Speed versions for both the Primavera and Sprint.

 - GTS 300 – Vespa categorizes the 300cc scooters a bit differently than the lower sizes with the GTS 300, GTS Super 300, and the GTS Sei Giorni 300.
 Read more about the Vespa GTS 300 models

 What is the Difference Between the Primavera and the Sprint?